freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-criteria/index.md

 Consider the following situation: when accepting the user story the Product Owner suggests adding something that was not in the scope of the User story.
 In this case the Delivery team is in the position to reject this request (however small it might be) and ask the Product owner to create a new User story that can be taken care of in another Sprint.

+In the agile approch , the aim is to focus more on people and communication rather than process and tools.

 #### More Information: